datazip-inc/olake/examples/presto/README.md

-# Querying Olake-Managed Iceberg Tables with Presto/Trino
+# Querying Olake-Managed Iceberg Tables with Presto

-This guide explains how to run Presto (or Trino) as an external Docker container to query Apache Iceberg tables created by the main Olake Docker Compose stack.
+This guide explains how to run Presto as an external Docker container to query Apache Iceberg tables created by the main Olake Docker Compose stack.

 It assumes:
 1. The main Olake Docker Compose stack (from the parent directory's `docker-compose.yml`) is already up and running.